spring-epfl/zksk/docs/usage.rst

    PK \{ (x_0, x_1, ..., x_n): Y = x_0 G_0 + x_1 G_1 + ... + x_n G_n \}

-- **And** conjunctions of other proofs.
+- **AND**, conjunctions of other proofs.
-- **Or** conjunctions of other proofs.
+- **OR**, disjunctions of other proofs.
 - Your own custom proof primitive.

-Apart from DLRep, we include some other useful primitives in the library distribution:
+Apart from discrete-logarithm representations, we include :ref:`other useful primitives

-- **Inequality of discrete logarithms,** with one of the logarithms that must be known.
-This protocol is drawn from the BLAC scheme [HG13]_.

-- **BBS+ signature proof** to prove knowledge of a signature over a set of attribute-based credentials [ASM06]_.
+<included_primitives>` in the library distribution.

 The library supports three different modes of using zero-knowledge proofs: